-After replacing the filter, the detector must be put into FastLearn mode.
+After replacing the filter, the detector must be put into FastLearn mode to reset the filter condition reading.

-As dust contained in the dust separators may expose maintenance personnel to a "Nuisance Dust" hazard as defined by the Control of Substances Hazardous to Health (COSHH), it is strongly recommended that suitable masks and protective clothing be worn when changing filters.
+As dust contained in the dust separators may expose maintenance personnel to a 'Nuisance Dust' hazard as defined by the Control of Substances Hazardous to Health (COSHH), it is strongly recommended that suitable masks and protective clothing be worn when changing filters.